Do Go On - 334 - Pan Am Flight 73

 Which is pretty fun.

-I was going to say, it does sound very dangerous when you said it was screwed into a wall.
+I was going to say it does sound very dangerous when he said it was screwed into a wall.

 Yeah, it pulled the bricks down on top of him.